PenguLoader/pengu-mac/README.md

 - <kbd>Cmd + Alt + I</kbd> or <kbd>F12</kbd> : open Chrome DevTools
 - <kbd>Cmd + Alt + R</kbd> : reload the client

+A screenshot with [Floyare's Purple theme](https://github.com/floyare/league-purple-theme):

+![image](https://github.com/PenguLoader/pengu-mac/assets/38210249/9b146dd4-00ff-4ca5-a034-dd511bb66907)

 To install plugins, run `make open` to open the plugins folder in Finder and then put your JavaScript files into it.
 There are some limitations compared to **Pengu Loader**, please read the next section.

-A screenshot with [Floyare's Purple theme](https://github.com/floyare/league-purple-theme):

-![image](https://github.com/PenguLoader/pengu-mac/assets/38210249/9b146dd4-00ff-4ca5-a034-dd511bb66907)
+To uninstall the Pengu, just close your Riot Client and reopen it then press update your LoL.

 ### Limitations